bernardwongssg/web-app/README.md

 When should I use image.path or image.url?
 - image.url is moreso used in the HTML and front-end/requests, image.path is used for file management and used within Python code. ex) here are some examples of an image's URL and Path. image URL: /media/profile_pics/1071061_oUEIkgY.jpg image Path: /Github_Repos/Education/djangotutorial/django_project/media/profile_pics/1071061_oUEIkgY.jpg

+When should I use CBV (class based views) and when should I use FBV (function based views)?
+- CBV are good for organization and repeatability, FBV are very good for niche and unique functionalities.
+CBV are harder to interpret and harder for new Django users, there's a higher learning curve (learning which variables to set, how to access items in models, etc.).
+FBV are easier to create but can lead to repeating code that might be better represented in classes

+What's the difference between redirect() vs reverse()?
+- redirect() redirects you to a specific route, reverse() returns a full URL to that route as a str. reverse() is used when you just need the URL as a string and the view will handle the redirect() for us, reverse() is pretty useful for class based views